(AUDIO) Success Factor Proposal fails to pass

 Tenopir says the committee felt the rule would of punished both public and private schools.
 “The committee as they looked at this they did not consider it to be punitive to just the private schools.
 They saw that as a means by which a number of schools in the public schools that have had great success and maybe had some factors that contributed to that success.
 They felt like maybe that was a both public and non public proposal.”

-With the proposal shot down, Tenopir doesn’t anticipate any additional efforts going forward in the foreseeable future, but says this is not the end of the road.
+With the proposal shot down, Tenopir does not anticipate any additional efforts going forward in the foreseeable future, but says this is not the end of the road.